 Franklin Health Care Center is in Franklin, Louisiana.
-Our grading system was not favorable to this nursing home, as we gave it an overall grade of F. If you are not satisfied with this facility's pedestrian overall grade, you may have to look in other cities as this is the only nursing home in Franklin.
-If you aren't deterred by this facility's profile, feel free to continue reading to find out about its category scores.
-We discuss inspections in the next section.
+Our grading system was not favorable to this nursing home, as we gave it an overall grade of F. This facility does not seem to have much going for it.
+If you aren't deterred by this place's profile, you can continue reading to learn more about its category scores.
+Inspection reports are discussed in the next paragraph.

 Franklin Health Care Center